 4. Understand your brand

 The way you see your brand might not be the way consumers do.
 Brand awareness surveys will reveal who knows your brand, while purchase behavior might reveal a totally new story.
-Perhaps a survey reveals that usage and satisfaction rates are high, but consumers are using your brand in a way you hadn’t predicted.
+Perhaps a survey reveals that usage and satisfaction rates are high, but consumers are using or your brand in a way you hadn’t predicted.
 Surveys that explore your brand’s image, where it is positioned in the competitive set, how well it is doing, and how its performance changes over time will help you keep ahead of the competition and maximize customer retention.

 5. Research internal operations

 While much of market research is externally facing to consumers of a product or service, many companies use research to ensure their internal organization is just as healthy as its brand image.
 Questionnaires are distributed amongst staff to gather anonymous feedback on various aspects of the organization and its processes.
 Such findings help guide HR policies, improve working methods, and keep staff motivated.

 What should you include in your market research surveys?

 The actual survey questions that go into a research project are as varied as the types of surveys that exist.
 Depending on what aspect of your product or service you are researching, you might want to include questions around:

 - usage behavior